 Departed Ashby Gap at the side of US 50.
 My mentor tried to help me heave the 45 pound pack onto my back, but I declined -- have to do these things myself.
 Up the hill, avoiding gasping for breath until I was out of sight.

 Up, up, down down and then up -- the Roller Coaster is well named.
-The tongue-in-cheek sign posted at each end titled "HIKER WARNING" identifies the trail maintainers as "Trailboss" and his crew -- Trailboss being in real life an intensely cheerful Austrian who I have dragged along behind as he rushed into a patch of briar, wearing shorts and swinging a machete while the briars drew streaks of blood from his calves.
+The tongue-in-cheek sign posted at each end titled "HIKER WARNING" identifies the trail maintainers as "Trailboss" and his crew -- Trailboss being in real life an intensely cheerful Englishman who I have dragged along behind as he rushed into a patch of briar, wearing shorts and swinging a machete while the briars drew streaks of blood from his calves.
 He and his equally energetic spouse are well loved by all.

 As the trail approached the northern end of the Roller Coaster's first section, the number of people heading south increased -- usual friendly greetings, with one of the standard phrases: "Great weather!"
 "Isn't it great to be outside!"
 "Nice looking dog!
 How old?"
 "Are there more uphill climbs?"
 "Do those poles help?"
 Just conversational sound bites.